ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

       the terminal window, and use a text editor to describe both the output and why the program produces it.

-- **Understanding**: Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas.
+- **Understanding**: "Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas."

     * **Keywords**: interpret, summarize, paraphrase, classify, explain.
     * **Example**: After running a program that performs the conversion of